 Signal 2 – Dividend Cut

 A very big flag is when a company cut its dividend.
 Does that mean you should sell?
 In some cases yes and in others no. It’s really up to you but the dividend cut needs to be looked into.
+Here are the Canadian companies that cut their dividends in the past year.

 If a company cuts its dividend because it did not manage the business effectively, it has to reflect neglect in the management team.